 In 1964, President Johnson signed the Civil Rights Act into law.
 Title VII of that Act prohibits workplace discrimination on the basis of sex, race and color, national origin, and religion.

-In 1965, Dusty and American Airlines stewardess, Jean Montague, who was about to be fired at age 32, were ready to take their fight for fairness to the newly created Equal Employment Opportunity Commission.
+In 1965, both Dusty and American Airlines stewardess, Jean Montague, who was about to be fired at age 32, were ready to take their fight to the newly created Equal Employment Opportunity Commission.
 The EEOC was created as the government’s administrative agency responsible for enforcing the new federal employment discrimination laws.
 On the morning the EEOC opened its doors, the two stewardesses walked through them and became the first in the country to file a discrimination complaint.
 It would be the first time the staff at the EEOC recognized that discrimination came in the form of gender bias as well as racial discrimination.
 However, it would take three more years and the threat of a national stewardess strike before the EEOC made a decision on the issue in 1968.
 Stewardesses were finally allowed equality and protection against discriminatory actions in their profession under Title VII.

 A Long-Term Professional Career